 You have come to the right place; this article will help you understand the concept of phishing better and will also familiarize you on phishing protection.

-Precisely, phishing is a form of cybercrime; the potential targets are contacted in various ways like e-mail, SMS, and more.
+Precisely, phishing is a form of cybercrime; the potential targets are contacted in various ways like e-mail, SMS, messaging platforms and more.

 The aim is to collect personal and sensitive information like debit/credit card details, personal identification numbers, and any other identifiable information.